psychotimmy/aoc2024/README.md

 Day 14 - Scruffy but effective code.
 For part 2 I managed to reduce the number of grids written to the file for visual Christmas tree searching by making a couple of wrong guesses.
 I'd originally assumed that the tree would be symmetrical around the central Y axis.
 All that talk about quadrants in part 1 misled me beautifully.
 Needless to say the tree isn't!
 In the end, exhaustive searching was my friend for this puzzle.
 Part 2 takes around a second to write the file to disk.
 I used vi to search for a bunch of contiguous X's.
 I enjoyed this puzzle possibly more than I should have done.
 Happy Christmas!

 Day 15 - part 1 completed fairly easily, but a different approach is required for part 2.
 Still trying to figure that one out!
+There are currently 2 variants here that work on the (large) sample data but fail with my puzzle data.
+The code is horrendous, and I could do with re-writing it from the ground up.
+Something for later.

+Day 16 -